-5 ways to increase motivation in the workplace in January
+5 ways to increase motivation in your workplace

 Start to get excited about the year ahead

 For Managers January can be an exciting time as you start to implement plans for the year ahead, or start your planning for the new financial year.
 Get your team involved in the planning process and share with them (where you can) the highlights of the up-and-coming year.
 Let them know what ambitions the company has, and how they can get involved in achieving them.
 Set up an ideas box and ask them to contribute ideas for the business for 2016.